Skip to Main Content

 When it comes to writing content for websites, newsletters, or press releases, AI writing assistants are transforming the process.
 These tools can generate anything from social media posts to detailed reports, suggest improvements, and even tailor the language to different audience segments.
 Similarly, routine communications, such as newsletters or event descriptions, can be generated quickly and efficiently, allowing staff to focus on more creative and strategic tasks.
 In addition to speeding up content creation, these tools ensure messages are clear, engaging, and aligned with your brand voice.

 Tools like Grammarly have been around for years and can be used as a stand-alone application, browser plug-in, or word processor add-on to provide grammatical corrections and feedback on style and tone.
-Over the past year, generative AI tools from OpenAI, Google, Microsoft, and others provide significantly more functionality—instantly generating draft documents based on user prompts, or completely rewriting existing content for new audiences.
-These tools have become so mainstream that they are being incorporated into products you use every day, such as Copilot for Microsoft Office and AI integration becoming standard in the latest smartphones.
+Over the past year, generative AI tools from OpenAI, Google, Microsoft, and others have provided significantly more functionality—instantly generating draft documents based on user prompts or completely rewriting existing content for new audiences.
+These tools have become so mainstream that they are being incorporated into products you use every day, such as Copilot for Microsoft Office and the latest smartphones.

 Park and recreation professionals are using these tools to increase creativity and efficiency for everything from program descriptions and social media posts to drafting contracts and grant applications.